GrottoPress/kitty/README.md

   </div>
   ```

-  The `clickOutside` prop, if `true`, enables closing a menu by clicking anywhere outside the button.
+  The `clickOutside` prop, if `true`, enables closing a menu by clicking anywhere outside the button and its target.

 ### Actions